psilicon/avro2s/README.md

 Avro2s (Avro to Scala) is an avro schema to scala case class converter.
 It generates case classes that extend Avro's Java types, such as SpecificRecordBase, SpecificFixed, GenericEnumSymbol, etc. This ensures compatibility with community tooling, including [Confluent Schema Registry](https://github.com/confluentinc/schema-registry).

 Avro2s is essentially a rewrite of [avrohugger](https://github.com/julianpeeters/avrohugger).
 The motivations for the rewrite include:
- - Enhanced support for Union types.
+ - Enhanced support for Union types
- - Improved maintainability by removing the use of and dependency on [treehugger](https://github.com/eed3si9n/treehugger), which is no longer actively maintained.
+ - Improved maintainability by removing the use of and dependency on [treehugger](https://github.com/eed3si9n/treehugger), which is no longer actively maintained
- - Laying the groundwork for Scala 3 support (Scala 3 support is yet to implemented).
+ - Laying the groundwork for Scala 3 support (Scala 3 support is yet to implemented)

 #### Features:
- - Supports Scala 3.
+ - Supports Scala 3
-   - Union types are supported without the need for shapeless.
+   - Union types are supported without the need for shapeless
-   - Currently, Enums are still generated as Java enums.
+   - Currently, Enums are still generated as Java enums
- - Supports Scala 2.13.
+ - Supports Scala 2.13
- - Compatibility with all Avro types.
+ - Compatibility with all Avro types

 #### Usage:
 Add avro2s to your `build.sbt`:
 ```scala
 libraryDependencies += "io.psilicon" % "avro2s_2.13" % "0.3.0"
 ```
 For Scala 2.13 generation.
-If you are using Union types, other than unions representing nullable (`["null", T]`), you will need to add shapeless to your `build.sbt`:
+If you are using Union types, other than unions representing nullable (`["null", T]`), you will need to add shapeless to your `build.sbt` to run the generated code:
 ```scala
 libraryDependencies += "com.chuusai" % "shapeless_2.13" % "2.3.10"
 ```